InderpalD/Book_Of_Life/README.md

 # Welcome to the Book of Life
-Inspired by Bill Simmons' Book of Basketball, this blog site will feature a broad scope of life lessons that have helped me most in advancing my career, improving my health, and much more.
+Inspired by Bill Simmons' Book of Basketball, this site will feature a broad scope of life lessons that have helped me most in advancing my career, improving my health, and much more.
+If you are instead interested in my engineering blog, please visit https://pauldhillonblog.com

 As I continue to learn more about life and find what works best for me, I will add posts to the site.
 Each post will represent some challenge I did or mindset that I took on for a period of time, and will include an analysis of what makes it great and why I wish to document it for myself and others to incorporate it into our lives.